awsdocs/amazon-emr-management-guide/doc_source/emr-instance-purchasing-options.md

 # Instance purchasing options<a name="emr-instance-purchasing-options"></a>

 When you set up a cluster, you choose a purchasing option for EC2 instances\.
 You can choose On\-Demand Instances, Spot Instances, or both\.
 Prices vary based on the instance type and Region\.
+The Amazon EMR price is in addition to the Amazon EC2 price \(the price for the underlying servers\) and Amazon EBS price \(if attaching Amazon EBS volumes\)\.
 For current pricing, see [Amazon EMR Pricing](https://aws.amazon.com/emr/pricing)\.

 Your choice to use instance groups or instance fleets in your cluster determines how you can change instance purchasing options while a cluster is running\.
 If you choose uniform instance groups, you can only specify the purchasing option for an instance group when you create it, and the instance type and purchasing option apply to all EC2 instances in each instance group\.
 If you choose instance fleets, you can change purchasing options after you create the instance fleet, and you can mix purchasing options to fulfill a target capacity that you specify\.
 For more information about these configurations, see [Create a cluster with instance fleets or uniform instance groups](emr-instance-group-configuration.md)\.